PanicAtTheCisco/configs/README.md

 # linux-configs
 - Download the init.sh with git/curl/wget and run.
 Will install and setup most of the setup automatically except for font.
-- Note: In some cases the powerlevel10k config's icon may not render properly and 'p10k configure' may have to be run manually.

 My Linux customization configs for:
 - zsh